 There are various types and sizes of lid lifters.
 Its best if your lid lifter will allow for removal and placement of the lid without the potential for tipping and loosing hot coals and ash.
 A little ash in your food is no big deal; a bunch of coals and ash in your food is not desirable.
-My favorite lid lifter is the Mair lid lifter.
+Here’s a link to a lid lifter that is reasonably priced.

 Commercial Dutch oven tables are generally sold with a windscreen.
 Some of these are short and ineffective at screening the wind.
 An effective windscreen can be made using galvanized or aluminum flashing.
 Flashing comes in rolls that are typically 10, 14, or 20 inches in width although other widths are available.
 Common roll lengths are 10, 25, and 50 feet.
 You can find these at stores that sell building materials.
 I buy mine at Home Depot.
 A WORD OF CAUTION – the edges of roof flashing are sharp and pose a hazard.
 Attach high heat tape to the edges to reduce the potential of being cut.
 The edges of the windscreen shown here could use some tape.

 Dutch oven lids have a loop handle in the center of the lid.
 When serving food on the lid, a lid stand is needed that will stabilize the lid and allow it to remain horizontal.
 The lid stand can also be used as a trivet for the camp Dutch oven.
 Lid stands are commercially available but homemade lid stands are quite common.
-Sportsman’s Warehouse offers Lodge lid stands like the one shown here supporting a lid.
+Walmart and others offer Lodge lid stands like the one shown here supporting a lid.